These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 TIPS FOR SUCCESS

-- When you chop or dice the apples, try to make them all the same size so that the tartlets bake evenly.
+- When you chop or dice the apples, try to make them all the same size so that the pies bake evenly.

 - Depending on the variety of apples you use, you might see some liquid at the bottom of the bowl when you mix the apples with the other filling ingredients.
 If there is any liquid, make sure you leave it in the bowl!
-If you add it to the pie crusts, they could get soggy.
+That way, you'll prevent the pie crusts from getting soggy.

 No, I don’t think it’s necessary at all.
 The apples came out perfectly baked without having to pre-cook them first.